enkron/enkron.github.io/in/index.md

 From the software development perspective I try to grab hands on experience by develop pet projects (please check my [github](https://github.com/enkron) account for examples).
-Currently I'm digging into the type system, data structures and references' lifetimes.
+Currently I\'m digging into the type system, data structures and references\' lifetimes.
 And plan to integrate concurrent/async programming into my daily activities.

 In my last work experience I dealt with bare-metal servers rather than the now familiar cloud solutions.
 To automate routine processes I was creating Ansible playbooks for upgrade and deployment Confluence instances to the stage and production environments.
-Also was deploying and troubleshooting Bitbucket's mirror farm.
+Also was deploying and troubleshooting Bitbucket\'s mirror farm.
 Our team has created CI/CD pipelines using Buildbot (not very popular solution).
 Developed CLI utility using Python for automatic migration from one CRM system to another (Salesforce to JIRA) in a fairly short period of time.

-Also I was developing CI/CD pipelines for customers' applications which exploited big data platform using Jenkins, Ansible, Python, Gitlab and Bash.
+Also I was developing CI/CD pipelines for customers\' applications which exploited big data platform using Jenkins, Ansible, Python, Gitlab and Bash.
 Modeled, developed and maintained AWS CloudFormation templates for managing and provisioning infrastructure as a code.
 Refactored and